BOGO MULTIPLES OR SINGLES!

 Take note, however, that water doesn’t really get into the vagina while swimming.
 It only comes in contact with the external part, which is the vulva.

 Ohcontraire!
-In fact, aerobic exercise like swimming actually helps your body release precious endorphins.
+In fact, aerobic exercise— like swimming— actually helps your body release precious endorphins.
 These can act as your body’s own painkillers, which might help in reducing cramps.
 Along with killing the pain, endorphins released during swimming also increase your positivity and happiness.
 Go get those happy hormones!

 For anyone who has seen shark-related thriller movies likeJaws or47 Meters Down, the fear of blood in the water can bevery intense.
 We talked about the possibility of period blood getting in the water.
 Does it attract sharks?
 Thankfully, no.